CyR1en/SRegex/README.md

 An easier way to get sub-strings, result handling, and Regex testing.

 ### Why use SRegex?
-Have you ever tried to replace a substring using String#replaceAll(String, String) and want to replace the regex match to a modified version of the match?

-With SRegex you can do so because you can actually get the results of the regex pattern and use it how ever you want to use it.
+With SRegex you easily get the results of the regex pattern and use it how ever you want to use it.

-Or if you just want to test a regex pattern.
-You can also use SRegex to test samples that you're gonna provide or the default sample that comes with SRegex.
+Or if you just want to test a Regex pattern.
+You can use SRegex to test samples that you're gonna provide or the default sample that comes with SRegex.

-When you test a regex pattern, it will print out the sample but the results are highlighted.
+When you test a regex pattern, it will print out the sample and the results are highlighted.

 #### Sample:
 ```java